-Cheraine Stanford: And sort of flip that: What is it?
+Cheraine Stanford: And so to of flip that: What is it?
 What does law enforcement look like when it's working well?
 What are the positive things?

 Damon Jones: When law enforcement is working well, they get approval from the community.
-They have what's called - it's called a Peelian principle with a lot of these law enforcement people, like the top.
+They have what's called - it's called a Peelian principle what a lot of these law enforcement people like to tout.
 And part of it is success when your community approves your job, so that means you're doing good work, and when the community has a say in how their community is policed.
-And the black community is the only community in the nation that don't have a say in their communities police.
+And the Black community is the only community in the nation that don't have a say in their community is policed.
 A lot of times these incidents will never happen in the Italian community, Jewish community, Irish community.
 All these other different ethnic communities, they only happen in the black community.
 Why?
-Because the black community don't have a say in how their community police.
+Because the Black community don't have a say in how their community is policed.
 If they are the taxpayers, they should have a say.
 And if it goes right back to the political: you keep putting the people in and they don't do anything.
-Now you need to take them out and put people who are actually going to change it, and then you’ll have that.
+Now you need to take them out and put people in who are actually going to change it, and then you’ll have that.
 Community policing is not just having a cop living in community or having nice programs, right?
 Community policing is a community having control over the hiring, the policies and the procedures, having a say, that's what community policing is about.
-They changed it over the years to make it some nonsense, because Professor Jimmy Bell from Jackson State University was originated community policing and it started in a little town of Florida, but then it got hijacked over the years.
+They changed it over the years to make it some nonsense, because Professor Jimmy Bell from Jackson State University was the originator of community policing.
+And it started in a little town of Florida, but then it got hijacked over the years.
 But it’s the community having a say in all these different parts of their policing because they are the taxpayers.
 They are the people that make the ship run, because they pay the bills.

 Cheraine Stanford: What do you think the general public - what do we not understand about what it's like to be a law enforcement officer?

 Cariol Horne: There's a culture that has been there for a long time, and it needs to be changed.
-So if an officer comes on the department, and Buffalo, were on probation for 18 months, and basically doing an 18 months, it's like you're just a blob of clay.
+So if an officer comes on the department, in Buffalo we're on probation for 18 months.
+And basically doing an 18 months, it's like you're just a blob of clay.
 So they're molding you.
-And because you can be fired for anything, then you want to go along to get along.
+And because you can be fired for anything you want to go along to get along.
 So that's what you do.
 And then after that 18 months, it's like you don't care.
 You just basically just do whatever you've been molded to do, which is basically to see, hear and speak no evil against any police officer who's doing wrong.
 So the public doesn't understand the position that you're in.
 Because if you say something, then you won't have backup.
 Or you know, I’ve gone on felony calls alone because, you know, I was like, trying to speak up, but there's really nobody to speak up to.
-So you can't condone stuff like that and people don't understand that the position that you're in.
+So you can't condone stuff like that and people don't understand the position that you're in.
 I always say, one good apple doesn't make the rest of them good.
 But one bad apple can spoil the whole bunch.

 Cariol Horne: Exactly.

-Damon Jones: Because some black officers of justice will beat you in the head faster than one of the races, white cops, just to prove that they are part of the culture.
+Damon Jones: Because some Black officers of justice will beat you in the head faster than one of the racist white cops, just to prove that they are part of the culture.